datahub-project/datahub/docs/api/tutorials/deleting-entities-by-urn.md

 ## Delete Datasets With GraphQL

-> 🚫 Hard delete with GraphQL is currently not supported.
+> 🚫 Hard delete with `graphql` is currently not supported.
 > Please check out [API feature comparison table](/docs/api/datahub-apis.md#datahub-api-comparison) for more information.

 ### GraphQL Explorer

-GraphQL Explorer is the fastest way to experiment with GraphQL without any dependancies.
+GraphQL Explorer is the fastest way to experiment with `graphql` without any dependancies.
 Navigate to GraphQL Explorer (`http://localhost:9002/api/graphiql`) and run the following query.

 ```json